 We are active participants throughout the entire therapeutic process.
 Our clients are always "in the driver's seat," and we are right there alongside them, to help them navigate the journey.

 We empower our clients to fundamentally change the way they live their lives by providing concrete skills and strategies that teach our clients how to help themselves.
-We firmly believe in an integrative approach to treatment that targets both mind and body.
-If it would enhance your treatment, we can provide you with referrals to a variety of specialists that are part of our professional network.
-Whether you would benefit from working with a registered dietician, yoga therapist, acupuncturist, psychiatrist, art or massage therapist; we will help you create the optimal team to address the mind-body connection and maximize your overall wellness.
+We firmly believe in an integrative approach to treatment that targets both mind and body to maximize your overall wellness.

 Our framework is both evidence-based and unique.
-We combine aspects of third-wave Cognitive Behavioral Therapies (Acceptance and Commitment Therapy - ACT, Mindfulness based psychotherapy, and Dialectical Behavioral Therapy - DBT), as well as the Gottman Method of Couples' Therapy, to help our clients live better.
+We combine aspects of the latest Cognitive Behavioral Therapies (Acceptance and Commitment Therapy, Mindfulness Based Psychotherapy, Dialectical Behavioral Therapy), as well as Exposure and Response Prevention (ERP) to treat OCD, and Sensorimotor Psychotherapy to treat trauma.

 “If you ask people what they want, so many people will say that they don’t want to feel fear, they don’t want to be sad.
 It turns out what they really believe is that if they did that, then they would be able to do something.
 And in that something is what they really want.
 It isn’t just that they want to get rid of the anxiety, get rid of the sadness.
 They may want to live a life that’s more open, more participatory, contributing to others more and being more connected.

 — Steven Hayes, Founder of ACT